 It has always been and continues to be a work in progress.

 At the very beginning, Trademark Factory® was little more than a marketing gimmick to position our services apart from those of the competition.
-Gradually, with development of our systems, client base and, frankly, our confidence in superiority of our offering compared to everyone else, it evolved into what is now a viable business model that has helped hundreds of businesses around the globe secure their brands.
+Gradually, with the development of our systems, client base, and, frankly, our confidence in the superiority of our offering compared to everyone else, it evolved into what is now a viable business model that has helped hundreds of businesses around the globe secure their brands.

 The biggest pivot point came in 2015 when after 20 years of calling myself a lawyer, I chose to give up my lawyer license in order to be able to scale Trademark Factory® internationally.
 The way Canadian regulations are written, I just could not continue to grow the scope of the services we provide to our clients the way THEY want to obtain them.
 So, one day, I realized that I can help more people get what they want if I’m not a lawyer, compared to when I’m a lawyer.
 We’ve had 5 best quarters in a row since I made that decision.
 But I have to tell you, it was one of the biggest steps out of my comfort zone.